Botanical Name: Eucharis x grandiflora

 It's a beautiful plant even when not in bloom.
 But, the star-shaped, snowy-white flowers that appear in summer are a sight to behold -- and fragrant, too.

-Repot in spring every 3 years or when necessary.
+Repot in spring every 3 years or when it's practically bursting out of its pot.
 This lily thrives in a small container and blooms best when pot-bound.
 Just be sure to use one with drainage holes to prevent overwatering.
 Remove offset bulbs at this time and pot them separately.